MileHacker Logo

 Natural Beauty & Local Charm

-While N'Djamena is an urban center, how near it is to a major river has natural focal points.
+While N'Djamena is an urban center, its location near a major river has natural focal points.

 Natural Attractions

-Dedicated public parks or large, formally managed gardens specifically designed as tourist attractions are still restricted within the city.
+Dedicated municipal parks or large, formally managed gardens specifically designed as tourist attractions remain limited within the city.
 Green spaces mainly serve local recreation.

 • Chari River